 Once they have settled up with mom and dad, we help them count what they have left.
 Then, they place their cash into one of three envelopes: Save, Give, Spend.
 They are required to put a select percentage into Give and Save and the rest goes into Spend.
 Give money is either donated at church or given to charity.
 They can use Spend money on whatever they want (within reason, of course).

 When our children want to purchase something, we make them take their own money to the store.
 I won’t forget the time our oldest purchased a LEGO set with her own money.
 She had just enough to cover the cost, which left her with around $1 – $2.
 She was very upset – but she learned a lesson.
 Just because she has money, she doesn’t have to spend it.
 So now, we are heading out to the store tomorrow and she has already shopped on-line to learn the prices and know what she wants to buy.
 She also already said that she is not spending all of her money on toys – which makes me so proud of her.

 Everyone can talk to their children about strangers, drugs, and reproduction.
-However, parents tend to forget about money.
+However, parents tend to forget about money and financial responsibility.
 It is just as important as everything else.
 We feel good knowing that our children already know the importance of earning money as well as how to save and give and even how to spend it wisely.
 It is our hope that by the time they are adults that this is normal to them and they will always continue to be wise when it comes to managing their money.